Construction and Demolition Recycling

 3. Fuel the purchase of the recycled products

 We want to affect the original design of buildings, reduce wastes as they are constructed and then change the ways they are retired.
 We encourage deconstruction rather than demolition.
 This can increase profits as well as save landfill space.
-The amount of debris generated in a demolition activity ranges from 100 to 180 pounds per square foot.
-The problem is few workers have the skills and tools necessary to dismantle a building so that the integrity of the materials are preserved.
-If workers can be trained to use efficient, economical methods to deconstruct buildings, a large quantity of construction material could be recovered.

 We are also trying to facilitate the collection of C&D waste through our recycling market development zone program (RMDZ).
-We have made $4.5 million in loans to C & D recycling-related businesses over the last five years.
+We have made $4.5 million in loans to C&D recycling-related businesses over the last five years.
 Most of these loans focused on crushing asphalt, concrete and ceramic materials, as alternatives to mined aggregate.
 As a result of those loans, we are diverting about 1.5 million tons of materials every year!

-Other efforts by the Board include promoting sustainable or “green” building practices.
-These result in:
+Other efforts by the Board include promoting sustainable or "green" building practices.
+These result in: the creation of less waste; markets for recycled-content building products; lower costs over the life of the building.

 Tour of Sanitation District's Pilot Project on C&D Recycling